Healthdirect Free Australian health advice you can count on.

 Chemotherapy can also cause bowel problems, including diarrhoea.

-Some long-term (chronic) health conditions can cause diarrhoea.
-In such cases, the diarrhoea may be ongoing, but it can also come and go in episodes, or it may alternate with bouts of constipation.
+Diarrhoea can sometimes be a symptom of a chronic (ongoing) health condition.
+In such people, the diarrhoea may be ongoing, but it can also come and go.
+Other people may have diarrhoea that alternates with bouts of constipation.

-Long-term health conditions that can cause diarrhoea include:
+Long-term health conditions that can cause diarrhoea are:

 Inflammatory bowel disease

-Crohn’s disease and ulcerative colitis are collectively known as inflammatory bowel disease.
-These conditions both cause flare-ups of gut symptoms, including diarrhoea that is watery and sometimes contains blood.
-Between flare-ups, the symptoms die down.
+Crohn's disease and ulcerative colitis are collectively known as inflammatory bowel disease.
+These conditions both cause flare-ups of gut symptoms, including diarrhoea that is watery.

 Irritable bowel syndrome